HansBarredo/WDD-330_Project/README.md

 # WDD-330_Project
-An centralized tools dashboard for Virtual Assistants
+A centralized tools dashboard for Virtual Assistants